NSogaard/credit-risk-classification/README.md

-# credit-risk-classification
+# Module 20 Challenge
- A repo for the module #20 challenge of the CWRU Data Analytics Boot Camp
+No outside sources were consulted during the creation of this project outside of the official documentation for a number of the technologies used in this project.